ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ## Recognize the Tension between "Machine Provable Memory Safety" and other Characteristics

-A strict taskmaster must be careful that the strictness is actually teaching the child what they intend.
+A strict taskmaster must be careful that their strictness is actually teaching the child what they intend.
 The strictness may simply teach the child to cheat rather than do things the way the taskmaster would prefer.
-This can be a risk with Rust too, especially at times when it's overriding concern for memory safety stands at odds with other characteristics required of the project such as development velocity or system performance.
+This can be a risk with Rust too, especially at times when it's overriding concern for memory safety stands at odds with other characteristics required of the project such as development velocity, system performance or prototyping.

-It is often said that Rust's strengths work in favour of production software robustness but stands in the way of development velocity or quickly trying ideas.
 For example, it's not uncommon to find people under time pressure and struggling with the mutable aliasing rules enforced by the borrow checker, give up and accepted the overhead of a reference counted pointer instead.

 To wit, the following comment was observed in response to the essay [Love/Hate Relationship with Rust Language](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d), that identifies shortcuts people can use to get around Rust's strictness with the goal of easing prototyping.
 From user Pepitoscrespo:
 > In Perl for instance, there indeed exists a no strict directive to disable strictness checks temporarily for cases like prototyping.
 However, Rust does not have an equivalent feature.
 Despite that, you can still simplify prototyping in Rust by following these points (annoying i know but it is rusty philosophy) :